 So, like Li Manshan’s many almanacs to help him determine the date, the grave charts are way beyond my competence; but in a society where so much has been lost, they offer a glimpse of former geomantic knowledge in the area.

-My account to accompany the scene in the film (Daoist priests of the Li family, p.190):
+This vignette accompanies the scene in the film (Daoist priests of the Li family, p.190):

 We have just had supper at Li Manshan’s house after an unusually rainy day.
 Around 7pm he gets a call.
 A rich entrepreneur in town is to collect him to go to a grave siting (kanfen) outside Lower Liangyuan for his mother.
 Li Bin has already determined the date.
 The entrepreneur, in mourning weeds, arrives in one of the poshest cars I have ever seen, and we keenly set about getting it all muddy.
 Collecting two grave-digger types in the village, we reach the sodden fields as it gets dark.
 It’s like Glastonbury, only without the irritating music.
 While I film with night-shot, Li Manshan takes out his luopan compass from its bag, and conscientiously checks the alignment with the compass and some string, consulting the family’s old grave chart.